beginning of content

 Is it normal to bleed during pregnancy?

-Bleeding during pregnancy, especially in the early stages, is quite common.
-About 1 in 4 women will experience vaginal spotting or bleeding during the first trimester.
-Many of these women will go on to have healthy pregnancies.
+Vaginal bleeding during pregnancy, especially in the early stages, is quite common.
+About 1 in 4 people will experience vaginal spotting or bleeding during the first trimester.
+Many will go on to have healthy pregnancies.

-However, vaginal bleeding may be the first sign of a problem, so it’s important to contact your doctor or midwife if you experience vaginal bleeding at any stage of your pregnancy for advice on what to do next.
+It is important to contact your doctor or midwife if you experience vaginal bleeding at any stage of your pregnancy for advice and support.

 What are the causes of bleeding during pregnancy?

-Bleeding in later pregnancy (after 20 weeks) is usually caused by problems with the placenta such as:
+Bleeding in later pregnancy (after 20 weeks gestation) is usually caused by problems with your placenta such as:

 Less common causes of bleeding, which may happen at any stage of pregnancy, may include: